 How common is food allergy and is it increasing?

-Studies have shown that food allergy affects 10% of children up to 1 year of age; between 4-8% of children aged up to 5 years of age and approximately 2% of adults.
+Studies have shown that food allergy affects 10% of children up to one year of age, 8% of children up to five years of age, and approximately 2% of adults.

 Hospital admissions for severe allergic reactions (anaphylaxis) have doubled over the last decade in Australia, USA and UK.
-In Australia, admissions for anaphylaxis due to food allergy in children aged 0 to 4 years are even higher, having increased five fold over the same period.
+In Australia, admissions for anaphylaxis due to food allergy in children aged zero to four years are even higher, having increased five-fold over the same period.

-We currently do not have clear information as to why food allergy seems to have increased so rapidly in recent years, particularly in young children.
-This area requires additional research studies, several of which are already underway.
-Proposed explanations (which have not yet been proven in studies) include:
+We currently don't have clear information as to why food allergy has increased so rapidly in recent years, particularly in young children.
+This area requires additional research, several of which are already underway.

-- Delayed versus early introduction of allergenic foods (e.g. egg, peanut or tree nuts).
+- Delayed introduction of allergenic foods such as egg, peanut or tree nuts.

-- Development of allergy to food by skin exposure (e.g. the use of unrefined nut oil based moisturisers).
+- Development of allergy to food by skin exposure such as the use of unrefined nut oil based moisturisers.

 Allergies to cow's milk, eggs and peanuts are the most common in children